socialtables/webgl-test-ci/README.md

 ## WebGL-Test-CI
-an example of how we run WebGL test on CI(continuous integration).
+an example of how we run WebGL tests on CI(continuous integration).

 CircleCI